 c.
-The IFRS Accounting Standards in issue but not yet endorsed and issued into effect by the FSC
+The IFRS Accounting Standards in issue but not yet endorsed and enforced by the FSC

-New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB (Note 1) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and its Associate or Joint Venture" To be determined by IASB IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 9 and IFRS 17 - Comparative Information" January 1, 2023 Amendments to IAS 21 "Lack of Exchangeability" January 1, 2025 (Note 2)
+New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB (Note) Annual Improvements to IEDS Accounting Standards, Volume 11 January 1, 2026 Annual Improvements to IFRS Accounting Standards - Volume 11 Amendments to IFRS 9 and IFRS 7 "Amendments to the January 1, 2026 January 1, 2026 Classification and Measurement of Financial Instruments" - the amendments to the application guidance of derecognition of financial liabilities Amendments to IFRS 9 and IFRS 7 "Contracts Referencing January 1, 2026 Nature-dependent Electricity" Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets To be determined by IASB between an Investor and its Associate or Joint Venture" • IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 - January 1, 2023 Comparative Information" • IFRS 18 "Presentation and Disclosure in Financial Statements" January 1, 2027 IFRS 19 "Subsidiaries without Public Accountability: Disclosures" January 1, 2027

-- Note 1: Unless stated otherwise, the above IFRS Accounting Standards are effective for annual reporting periods beginning on or after their respective effective dates. - Note 2: An entity shall apply those amendments for annual reporting periods beginning on or after January 1, 2025.
-Upon initial application of the amendments, the entity recognizes any effect as an adjustment to the opening balance of retained earnings.
-When the entity uses a presentation currency other than its functional currency, it shall, at the date of initial application, recognize any effect as an adjustment to the cumulative amount of translation differences in equity. - 1) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and its Associate or Joint Venture"
+Note: Unless stated otherwise, the above IFRS Accounting Standards are effective for annual reporting periods beginning on or after their respective effective dates.

+1) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and its Associate or Joint Venture"